Robert S. Beightler: Education

-After graduating from Marysville High School in 1909, he enrolled at Ohio State University for two years.
+After graduating from Marysville High School in 1909, he enrolled at Ohio Wesleyan, and then Ohio State University for two years.
 While there he studied civil engineering, was active in Sigma Alpha Epsilon, trained as a cadet, and was manager of the basketball team.
 Following the two years at OSU, Beightler left to take employment as an assistant engineer with Union County.

 Marriage

 While he was in college, he met his future wife Anna Lawrence Porter, who was a student at Ohio Wesleyan University.
 Her father was an executive with the Chesapeake and Potomac Telephone Company, and her grandfather was a judge in Union County.
-They would marry on October 14, 1914, and have three children, two who lived, Robert Jr., and Marjorie.
+They married on October 14, 1914, and had three children, two who lived, Robert Jr., and Marjorie.
 Beightler's best man at this wedding was John W. Bricker, the future governor of Ohio, U.S. Senator, and 1944 Republican vice presidential nominee.

 Early military service

-On August 7, 1911, Beightler had enlisted with the Ohio National Guard.
-Assigned to the 4th Ohio Infantry, Beightler served with Company E, based out of an armory in Marysville.
+On August 7, 1911, Beightler enlisted with the Ohio National Guard.
+Assigned to the 4th Ohio Infantry, he served with Company E, based out of an armory in Marysville.
 By 1913 Beightler had achieved the rank of first sergeant, and second lieutenant by 1914.
 In August 1916, President Woodrow Wilson mobilized 400,000 troops from across the nation, including from the Ohio National Guard, to be sent to the Mexican border to deal with the border crisis and Pancho Villa.
 The forces were led by John J. Pershing.
 The young Beightler served in this conflict.

 On August 5, 1917, Beightler was commissioned as a first lieutenant in the U.S. Army, serving as an adjutant for the 3rd Battalion.
 The 4th infantry was designated the 166th U.S. Infantry Regiment by the U.S. War Department.
-Beightler was moved to Camp Mills on Long Island in preparation for deployment to France in the European theater of World War I. Before departing for Europe in October 1917, Anne visited to wish Robert well and inform him that they were expecting their first child.
+He was moved to Camp Mills on Long Island in preparation for deployment to France in the European theater of World War I. Before departing for Europe in October 1917, Anne visited to wish Robert well and inform him that they were expecting their first child.
 Upon arriving in France, Beightler's regiment undertook basic training operations, including learning the French language.
 He was involved in the Sedan incident, as well as other combat during his time in France.